 They ate no cereal grains.
 They consumed no dairy products.

 The truth is that men frequently come back from hunting without any meat.
-Remember that our African ancestors evolved with large game animals, which means that these animals were not easy prey to bring down.
+Remember that our ancient ancestors evolved with large game animals, which means that these animals were not easy prey to bring down.
 Success rates were less than 10% daily.
 Women provided daily sustenance.
 Imagine back 50,000 or so years.
 Think of how our homo sapiens ancestors lived.
 In any reasonably rich food environment, they were at least as tall as we are.

-Paleolithic weight loss diet foods
+Paleolithic diet foods

 The plant foods are vegetables and fruits (including nuts and berries).